McDaniels has career-high 21 points, Hornets beat Thunder

 The Hornets held the Thunder scoreless for nearly the first four minutes, jumping out to an 8-0 lead and briefly took a 10-point advantage in the opening frame.
 The early surge prompted Oklahoma City to call a timeout and collected itself to outscore the Hornets 21-14 in the final 5:47 of the period.

-Stabilized by Pokusevski’s career night from beyond the arc, the Thunder pulled ahead of the Hornets in the second quarter.
+“He was a major problem tonight,” Borrego said of Pokusevski, who left the game in the fourth with a hip injury.

+“When he’s making shots like that, it’s very difficult, because he’s got that high release, gets it off pretty quick.
+He can put it on the floor and move around in different schemes, so, a fantastic young player.
+He’s gonna be a handful for years to come.”

 A difficult defensive night from Oklahoma City, especially in the interior, led to Charlotte regaining control and taking a 56-51 lead at the break.

 McDaniels, who made 6 of 9 shots from the floor in the second half, helped the Hornets maintain their lead and pick up their third victory of a six-game road swing.